yang123vc/qf/README.md

 ### Listing of Document Structure Links in your Web App

 There is a list of document structures which are accessible to the admininstrator only.
-It lists all the document structures on your installation.
+It lists all the document structures in your installation.
 To list document structures to the users you would need to write a custom page.
 This is because you might have a category page which mixes complicated forms, and forms created with this project.